cardboard-iguana/cardboard-iguana.com/log/2022-12-31-aws-deep-dive.md

 #### Deleting Keys

-KMS keys can be deleted; there's by default a 7-day "grace period" before deletion during which the key is disabled before deletion...
-It's not clear if key deletion can be canceled during this window, however.
+KMS keys can be deleted; there's by default a 7-day "grace period" before deletion during which the key is disabled before deletion… It's not clear if key deletion can be canceled during this window, however.

 * [Deleting keys](https://docs.aws.amazon.com/kms/latest/cryptographic-details/key-deletion.html)